Pereira heads late winner as leader PSG wins 2-1 at Lorient | Sports-Games

 Pereira heads late winner as leader PSG wins 2-1 at Lorient

-Paris Saint-Germain needed a late goal from defender Danilo Pereira on Sunday to scrape a 2-1 win at Lorient and restore its five-point lead at the top of the French league.Pereira headed home Neymars corner in the 81st minute as unbeaten PSG maintained its comfortable gap over second-place Lens.Lionel Messi was rested for the game because of some inflammation in his Achilles tendon.
+Paris Saint-Germain needed a late goal from defender Danilo Pereira to scrape a 2-1 win at Lorient and restore its five-point lead at the top of the French league.Pereira headed home Neymars corner in the 81st minute as unbeaten PSG maintained its comfortable gap over second-place Lens on Sunday.

 - Country: